Elizabeth9-77/Scales-Tails-V2/README.md

 ### Database Schema - Entity Relationship Diagram

 ![ERD Image]()
-*Database Schema (ERD) for FreeFido displaying relationships between feature components saved within the database*
+*Database Schema (ERD) for Scales & Tails displaying relationships between feature components saved within the database*

 This Entity Relationship Diagram(ERD) demonstrates how each feature interacts with each other and the connected PostgreSQL Database.
 Using Django's User Model, and Django AllAuth to carry out all user authentication, a user_id is created when the user registers with their username and email.
 This allows the user to edit a blank profile, create new articles, add comments and photos which will display their username, and create and manage their bookings.
 For future development, a Feedback system will be included allowing users to leave a review of the park.